 We have a daughter with Down Syndrome and Autism.
 Every school day begins with a ride on the big yellow bus.
 She’s been getting onto buses since age 3, although we had to carry her to her seat back then.
 We wake her up, get her dressed and prepped, and wait for the bus.
 When it arrives, she knows the drill and heads for the door.
-Emily or I will escort her out, which is sometimes as smooth as butter and other times as complex as bathing a cat, but eventually she finds herself ascending the grand BlueBird staircase into the moniker of education-based mass transit.
+I will usually escort her out, which is sometimes as smooth as butter and other times as complex as bathing a cat, but eventually she finds herself ascending the grand BlueBird staircase into the moniker of education-based mass transit.
 Bus nurse/monitor/facilitator extraordinaire Eileen will lead Lexi to her LexiSeat™ and buckle up for the ride to school.
 This happens almost every day throughout the year.

 Today, though… it almost didn’t happen.